-"I'm so excited to learn what both of those books [Daniel and Revelation] say about what we have to look forward to because like the believers in the past had Christ to look forward to.
+"I'm so excited to learn what both of those books [Daniel and Revelation] say about what we have to look forward to because the believers in the past had Christ to look forward to.
 They were waiting for God to save them and bring someone to save them, but we have Christ.
-And now we look forward to his second coming into like the promise of renewal that is in both of those books," said Chiara Baldacci who will take the class next semester.
+And now we look forward to his second coming into the promise of renewal that is in both of those books," said Chiara Baldacci who will take the class next semester.

 2. History of Women in America

 The "History of Women in America", taught by Dr. Robert Spinney, Professor of History at PHC, is really a history of the family and how that has changed over time.
 Instead of focusing on famous women throughout history, Spinney teaches students about the different ideas that motivated women.

 "I think it's unfortunate that some conservatives and some Christians assume that a history of women class must be unbiblical or politically liberal or something like that.
 That's not true," Spinney said.
 "History of women means you examine American history but you look through a window called women's experience.
 People typically examine U.S. history by looking through a window called elections and wars," said Spinney.

 By looking through this "window", students are able to understand and detect the different changes that occurred throughout history.

 Ethan Snider, a Junior, took the class in the Spring of 2020,

 "It helped me realize that if we truly believe that there is an actual distinction between man and woman, then we should also believe that man and woman are affected by different things in different ways and studying women's history helps me confirm that distinction," Snider said.